 One particular problem with the Liberal conception of the Parliamentary conflict was that it tended to simplify the matter to a struggle between Liberal and Tory forces in the legislature.
 The New Liberal Charter discussed the Lords and the Tories as essentially the same reactionary body, and in this it was far from alone.
 Lords and Commons, a pamphlet from 1894, aims to demonstrate the near-innate Toryism of the Upper House by comparing the House's record in passing Liberal and Conservative bills in two columns listing defeated or amended bills.
-102 The 'Liberal' column lists such defeated measures as the Home Rule Bill and the Employers' Liability Bill; while the column headed 'Tory Ministries' lists simply "Nothing" for each period of Conservative rule.
-The Lords' Record 1892-95 verbalises the point; "The House of Lords very obediently passes the Bills sent up to it by this Tory Government; but when a Liberal Government is in office...the House of Lords finds plenty of work - for its idle hands to do."
+115 The 'Liberal' column lists such defeated measures as the Home Rule Bill and the Employers' Liability Bill; while the column headed 'Tory Ministries' lists simply "Nothing" for each period of Conservative rule.
+The Lords' Record 1892-95 verbalises the point: "The House of Lords very obediently passes the Bills sent up to it by this Tory Government; but when a Liberal Government is in office...the House of Lords finds plenty of work - for its idle hands to do."
 The difficulty in so defining the Liberal position with regards the Upper House as being in essence identical to their opposition to the Conservatives.
 As we have seen, the Labour critique of the Liberals centred on the allegation that neither party were distinguishable from the other in their prioritising of Labour legislation.
-By identifying the House of Lords conflict in terms of one party versus the other, the Liberals were highlighting only their tendency to view 'progress' in terms of the fulfilment of their own priorities.
+By identifying the House of Lords conflict in terms of one party defence against naked 'class' legislation, and what amounted to 'vindictive' and 'predatory' hostility to the landed interest.

-102 Lords and Commons, (Westminster: Liberal Publication Department, 1894) in Bristol University Special Collections, National Liberal Federation Collection, 'LPD Leaflets - 1894', ref.
-JN 1129 L4 P2.
+115 Lords and Commons, (Westminster: Liberal Publication Department, 1894) in Bristol University Special Collections, National Liberal Federation Collection, 'L.P.D.
+Leaflets - 1894', ref.
+JN 1129 L4

-103 The Lords Record 1892-95 (Westminster: Liberal Publication Department, 1895), p.
-1, in Bristol University Special Collections, National Liberal Federation Collection, 'LPD Leaflets 1895', ref.
+116 The Lords Record 1892-95 (Westminster: Liberal Publication Department, 1895), p.
+1, in Bristol University Special Collections, National Liberal Federation Collection, 'L.P.D.
+Leaflets 1895', ref.
 JN 1129 L4 P2.
 For other criticisms of the Lords' potential to prevent the passage of Liberal measures, see The House of Lords by Augustine Birrell, Q.C., M.P.
 (London: Liberal Publication Department, 1899), p.
-3. in Bristol University Special Collections, National Liberal Federation Collection, 'LPD Leaflets 1899', ref.
-JN 1129 L4 P2., for the often-repeated statement that during Conservative governments the Lords' tendency to allow bills through unaltered was tantamount to unicameral legislative process.
+3. in Bristol University Special Collections, National Liberal Federation Collection, 'L.P.D.
+Leaflets 1899', ref.
+JN 1129 L4 P2, for the often-repeated statement that during Conservative governments the Lords' tendency to allow bills through unaltered was tantamount to unicameral legislative process.